midonet/midonet/docs/midonet-util.md

     to transparently execute remote commands and respectively forward ports at runtime if so desired.

-- *com.midokura.util.SystemHelper*
+- *org.midonet.util.SystemHelper*

     Easy way to find out the currently running OS type.

-- *com.midokura.remote.RemoteHost*
+- *org.midonet.remote.RemoteHost*

     Class that will look for a managed_host.properties in the current classpath.
     If found it will read it and it it will try to open a ssh connection to the remote host specified in there while at the same time enabling a set of port forwardings (those port forwardings that have been already specified in there).

-- *com.midokura.tools.timed.Timed*
+- *org.midonet.tools.timed.Timed*

     Provides support for conditional wait loops.
 Waiting up to x amount of milliseconds while checking for a condition every y amount of milliseconds.